-Please see the scoring criteria for agri-environment applications .
+Please see the scoring criteria for agri-envornments applications in section 2 of the scoring page .

 The organic maintenance or organic conversion element of applications will be scored separately.
+(See section 3 of the scoring page).

 The Slurry Storage element of applications will be scored separately.
-See the targeted slurry storage scoring criteria , agreed with SEPA.
+Further details will follow shortly.